bataeves/paper-replication/README.md

 # paper-replication

-Repository for ML paper replication projects
+Repository for ML paper replication projects.
+The purpose of this repo is to implement paper with the engineering best practices.

+# Structure

+What should

+* Basic implementation
+* Adding tests
+* Adding documentations
+* Adding demo application
+* Adding experimentation framework support ([Weights and Biases](https://wandb.ai/))
+* Hyperparameter tuning
+* Adding model observability
+* Implement different optimization techniques and track

 # Papers replicated